OksanaHN9/game_genres/README.md

 ## Installation

 Add this line to your application's Gemfile:
 ```ruby
 gem 'game_genres'
 ```

 And then execute:
+# bundle
     $ bundle

 Or install it yourself as: